dagster-io/dagster/docs/sections/learn/tutorial/resources.rst

 object you wish to make available under the specific resource's slot in ``context.resources``.
 Resource constructor functions have access to their own ``context`` argument, which gives access to resource-specific config.
-(Unlike the contexts we've seen so far, which are instances of :py:class:`ComputeExecutionContext <dagster.ComputeExecutionContext>`, this context is an instance of :py:class:`InitResourceContext <dagster.InitResourceContext>`.)
+(Unlike the contexts we've seen so far, which are instances of :py:class:`SystemComputeExecutionContext <dagster.SystemComputeExecutionContext>`, this context is an instance of :py:class:`InitResourceContext <dagster.InitResourceContext>`.)

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/resources.py
     :caption: resources.py